HuzaifaEhsan421/MLOps_Assignment2/README.md

 # MLOps_Assignment2

 ## Overview
-This repository contains the code and resources for Assignment 2 of the MLOps course.
+This repository contains the code and resources for Assignment 2 of the MLOps.
 It demonstrates the implementation of machine learning operations and pipeline management using DVC (Data Version Control).

 ## Contents
 - `.dvc/`: DVC configuration files.